 Seat belt not pulling out?

-- Received seat belt back and it is stuck?
+- Received seat belt back and it's stuck?

 - Seat belt not retracting?